ast-hugger/fabulae/text/pressurised.md

 'In an hour,' Sir Bartholomew confirmed, with the patience of long practice.

 'In an hour,' repeated Thripp, satisfied.
 'Excellent.
 In an hour we shall witness the dawn of mechanical reason.'
-And with that, he departed, trailing sandwich crumbs and the faint air of genius operating at a frequency the rest of us could not quite perceive.
+And with that, he departed, trailing sandwich crumbs and the faint air of genius operating in a register the rest of us could not quite perceive.

 Holmes watched him go with an expression I could not decipher.
 'A reasoning machine,' he murmured, half to himself.
 'How very interesting.
 How very interesting indeed.'